 I thought it might be helpful to take you on a journey through my own path to simple living.
 My hope is that it might encourage you to look at your life differently so that you can really focus on the things that are important to you, right here and now.

-Getting intentional about your life and where it’s headed (and how it’s headed there) isn’t something that changes overnight.
-It’s more a question of making some deliberate choices about different aspects of your life, learning to say no sometimes and finding simpler ways to do the things that you need to do.
+Getting intentional about your life and where it’s headed (and how it’s headed there) isn’t something that happens overnight.
+It’s more a question of making some deliberate decisions about different aspects of your life, learning to say no sometimes and finding simpler ways to do the things that you need to do.

 My journey might look different to yours but here are the steps that I took, how one step led to another and the benefits I gained along the way.
 It might give you some ideas on how to simplify your life too…

 Simplifying my life isn’t something that just happened overnight.
 My life had caught up on me without me realising.
 I worked hard at my career, worked hard at being a mum and worked hard at being a wife.

 I was working hard all the time but somewhere, some time, something had to give.